Medicare Supplement Plans in Rhode Island

 If you live in Rhode Island, are 65 years or older, with Medicare Part B, then you’re eligible for a Rhode Island Medigap plan.
 For optimal coverage, Medicare beneficiaries should consider enrolling in Original Medicare with a Medigap Plan as well as a Medicare Prescription Drug Plan.

-The best time to select a Medigap plan is during the Medicare Supplement Open Enrollment Period (OEP) because, during this time, beneficiaries can enroll in a policy with Guarantee Issue (GI) rights and no underwriting.
-This means the policy will have the lowest premium rate and health won’t play a factor in eligibility.
+The best time to select a Medigap plan is during the Medicare Supplement Open Enrollment Period because, during this time, beneficiaries can enroll in a policy with Guarantee Issue Rights and no underwriting.
+This means the policy will have the lowest premium rate, and health won’t play a factor in eligibility.

-Many seniors are able to obtain Medigap coverage when they go through medical underwriting and have minor pre-existing conditions.
+Many seniors can obtain Medigap coverage when they go through medical underwriting and have minor pre-existing conditions.

 Medigap Premiums in Rhode Island

 Like traditional healthcare insurance, the cost and available coverage of these plans will vary from company-to-company.
 All consider factors such as; age, sex, and location.

 Someone who lives in Warwick may pay $100 for Plan N, and someone in North Kingstown pays $120; the coverage is the same, but the cost is different.

 Depending on your Medigap eligibility and the rating method the company chooses, your rate increases are something to consider.
 With Plan F going away in 2020, it’s a prediction that Plan N rate increases will remain low; also, Plan N could become the most cost-effective policy.

 Rhode Island Medicare beneficiaries can add a Medicare Prescription Drug Plan to Medicare.
 There are four aspects to coverage under Medicare Part D; deductibles, initial coverage, coverage gap, and catastrophic coverage.